-4.7 Frequency Counter, shall be able to measure frequencies to within ± 1 Hz.
+4.7 Frequency Counter, shall be able to measure frequencies to within $\pm 1$ Hz.

-4.8 If data at elevated temperature are desired, a furnace shall be used that is capable of controlled heating and cooling.
+4.8 If data at elevated temperatures are desired, a furnace shall be used that is capable of controlled heating and cooling.
 It shall have a specimen zone 180 mm in length, which will be uniform in temperature within $\pm 5^{\circ}$ C throughout the range of temperatures encountered in testing.

-4.9 For data at cryogenic temperatures, any chamber shall suffice that shall be capable of controlled heating, frost-free, and uniform in temperature within $\pm 5^{\circ}$ C over the length of the specimen at any selected temperature.
-A suitable cryogenic chamber3 is shown in Fig. 2.
+4.9 For data at cryogenic temperatures, any chamber shall suffice that is capable of controlled heating, frost-free, and uniform in temperature within $\pm 5^{\circ}$ C over the length of the specimen at any selected temperature.
+A suitable cryogenic chamber is shown in Fig. 2.

-4.10 Any method of specimen suspension shall be used that shall be adequate for the temperatures encountered in testing and that shall allow the specimen to vibrate without significant restriction.
+4.10 Any method of specimen suspension shall be used that is adequate for the temperatures encountered in testing and that shall allow the specimen to vibrate without significant restriction.
 Common cotton thread, silica glass fiber thread, Nichrome, or platinum wire may be used.
-If metal wire suspension is used in the furnace, coupling characteristics will be improved if, outside the temperature zone, the wire is coupled to cotton thread and the thread is coupled to the transducer.
-If specimen supports of other than the suspension type are used, they shall meet the same general specifications.
+If metal wire suspension is used in the furnace, coupling characteristics will be improved if, outside the temperature zone, the wire is coupled to cotton thread and the thread is coupled to the

-3 Smith, R. E., and Hagy, H. E., "A Low Temperature Sonic Resonance Apparatus for Determining Elastic Properties of Solids," Internal Report 2195, Corning Glass Works, April, 1961.
+&lt;sup>3 Smith, R. E., and Hagy, H. E., "A Low Temperature Sonic Resonance Apparatus for Determining Elastic Properties of Solids," Internal Report 2195, Corning Glass Works, April 1961.